 Mapbox SDK Support

-The AerisWeather SDK abstracts away much of the interactions with the Mapbox SDK and other mapping libraries, so it's easy to change the library type just by using the appropriate AWFWeatherMapType value when initializing your weather map instance.
+The Xweather SDK abstracts away much of the interactions with the Mapbox SDK and other mapping libraries, so it's easy to change the library type just by using the appropriate AWFWeatherMapType value when initializing your weather map instance.
 While much of the functionality is the same or very similar across all mapping libraries, there may be some differences due to limitations with a particular mapping library.

 Adding Mapbox SDK Support

-In order to use the Mapbox SDK with your weather maps, you will need to follow a similar process to that when initially installing the AerisWeather SDK into your project using one of the following methods:
+In order to use the Mapbox SDK with your weather maps, you will need to follow a similar process to that when initially installing the Xweather SDK into your project using one of the following methods:

 CocoaPods